Spiclypeus: Skeleton

 The skull has a reconstructed length of 167 centimetres.
 The rostral bone, the core of the upper beak, is strongly hooked.
-The ascending branch of the praemaxilla has a very rough outer surface, with many deep pits, indicating a strong connection to the nasal bone.
-The depressions on the outer sides of the praemaxillae are not connected by a perforation, though the separating bone sheath is very thin at one millimetre.
+The ascending branch of the premaxilla has a very rough outer surface, with many deep pits, indicating a strong connection to the nasal bone.
+The depressions on the outer sides of the premaxillae are not connected by a perforation, though the separating bone sheath is very thin at one millimetre.
 The triangular nose horn has a length of 166 millimetres.
 The maxilla has at least twenty-eight positions in the tooth battery, each featuring three to five stacked teeth.
 The postorbital, or brow, horns are 228 (left) and 246 (right) millimetres long.
 They strongly project to the side, at an angle of 50° with the midline of the skull.
 Their points gradually curve to below.

 The relatively flat skull frill has a triangular profile in top view, with slightly convex sides and diverging rear corners separated by a broad notch on the rear edge.
 The structure is pierced by large elongated openings, the parietal fenestrae.
 The frill of Spiclypeus features a unique pattern of skin ossifications or osteoderms ornamenting its edge.
 The side bones of the neck shield, the squamosals, bear episquamosals, with the holotype individual six on the left side and seven on the right side.
 The front episquamosal projects into the jugal notch between the frill and the cheek elements and forms a triangle six to seven centimetres in length.
 More to the rear, the episquamosals gradually become wider and lower, but ultimately increase in length again.

 The rear bones of the frill, the parietals, each carry three epiparietals.
 In Spiclypeus these are very wide osteoderms, connected and fused at their bases to form a continuous bone sheath covering almost the entire rear edge of the frill.
 At the wide notch at the centre of the rear frill edge, this sheath curls to the front, overgrowing the transverse parietal bar behind the fenestrae.
 The bone flap represents the first and second epiparietal pairs, the "P1s" and "P2s", as is evidenced by the osteoderm points still being visible, those of the first pair pointing to the front near the midline, those of the second pair forming the corners of the flap.
 The third epiparietals, pointing to behind, together form a pincer-like construction around the notch.
 At each rear corner of the frill a very large osteoderm is present.
 As it spans the suture between the squamosal and the parietal, this has been called an epiparietosquamosal or "EPS".